jvde-github/AIS-catcher/README.md

 ## Places

-Ports, terminals, berths, anchorages and custom areas live in an editable place catalogue: a directory of GeoJSON files.
+Ports, terminals, berths, anchorages, waters (seas, lakes, rivers) and custom areas live in an editable place catalogue: a directory of GeoJSON files.
 Point the standalone viewer at one with `-N 8100 PLACES /path/to/places`; a managed installation keeps a `places` directory beside its configuration and edits it from the Places tab.
 Ships in